Sticky Notes - Teacher Appreciation Week

 Teacher Appreciation Week: A Time to Say "Thank You"

 National Teacher Appreciation Week is celebrated during the first full week of May.
-It’s a great time to acknowledge the hard work teachers that do every day to nurture and guide the next generation.
-The last few years have been hard on all of us, and teachers face additional challenges of funding and staffing shortages that make the work of supporting our kids that much harder.
+It’s a great time to acknowledge the hard work teachers do every day to nurture and guide the next generation.
+Teachers continuously rise to meet new challenges with unwavering dedication, ensuring every child receives the support and learning they deserve.

 • Trust in teachers’ professionalism and expertise just as you'd trust another professional with comparable credentials.